5 Types of Acne Scars- and Why You Should Care

 My motto is that prevention always starts with knowledge.
-So, it’s important to understand your skin and what it’s going through in order to accurately tackle the problem once and for all.
+So, it’s important to understand your skin and what it’s going through to accurately tackle the problem once and for all.

 What are Acne Scars?